The Tuff Enuff Story

 Our story takes place between the years 1974-1985.
 Austin was a tiny little college town in the middle of Hill Country.
 Nobody had even heard of the town other than parents sending their kids to school at the University of Texas.
 Back then, Austin was more about football than the music monster it’s grown into today.
 When Kim Wilson, Jimmie Vaughan, Mike Buck and Keith Ferguson came to town, it was pretty much a caucus of senators and Cosmic Cowboys who’d followed Willie Nelson here.

 I don’t think when The Fabulous Thunderbirds formed the band, they had any idea they were going to change Austin, Texas forever.
 I don’t think they set out to do that with any kind of plan.
 Keith had blown in from the West Coast with shoulder-length hair, having just dropped out of Black Kangaroo headed up by Peter Kaukonen, Jorma “Jefferson Airplane’s” brother.
 Jimmie came to Austin from Oak Cliff, a suburb of Dallas, Texas.
-Oak Cliff gained notorious fame as the sites Lee Harvey Oswald was arrested coming out of the Texas Theater.
+Oak Cliff gained notorious fame as the site where Lee Harvey Oswald was arrested coming out of the Texas Theater.
 Jimmie brought a prized possession with him to Austin, a wah-wah pedal given to him by another Jimi, Jimi Hendrix.
 He spent a couple of years playing with local bands, Paul Ray and W.C.
 Clark.
 Kim Wilson was from Detroit originally but grew up in Goleta, California.
 He’d bounced around with his now-infamous harmonica making a reputation for himself among the blues community.
 He had and still has the voice to back up the incredible notes he hits with the mouth harp.
 The T-Birds first drummer was Mike Buck, a Fort Worth boy who’d been playing since the age of twelve.

 These four men shared a passion for the blues.
 Lazy Lester, Slim Harpo, Little Walter just to name a few.
 And, of course, Muddy Waters would play a huge role in their lives and their career.
 In the early days of the T-Birds, Lou Barton, another Fort Worthian, was their lead singer.
 Lou Ann had a voice that ranked up there with Etta James and Irma Thomas.
 Besides a shared love of music, they loved to dress.
 You used to see one of the T-Birds or Lou Ann out and about like it was some kind of Hollywood noir come to life.
 When one of them walked into a place, people stopped eating or drinking and dropped their jaws wide open.
 You felt like you were a part of something happening.
 And you were.
 It was a special time.